tESS RENÉ

 A big part of decisiveness comes from self-trust, the lack of it creates self-doubt.
 Your primary caregivers influence how much you value & trust your ideas & preferences.

-Either overtly or covertly, if you weren’t taught how to value your ideas, you’ll find it difficult to trust your opinions, and you likely feel unclear about decision-making.
-To feel safe, you have to compensate somewhere for that lack of self-trust.
+If you weren’t taught how to value your ideas, you’ll find it difficult to trust your opinions, and feel unclear about decision-making.

-How To Trust Ourselves and REDEFINING Decisiveness
+How To Trust Yourself

-Pumpkin and card reading “my brain has too many tabs open,” symbolising how self-trust gets clouded by overthinking and being Indecisive, in article by Tess René Coaching.
+Why am I indecisive when the stakes are low Pumpkin and card reading “my brain has too many tabs open,” symbolising how self-trust gets clouded by overthinking and being Indecisive, in article by Tess René Coaching.

 When we’re indecisive self-trust reduces; here’s how to start believing your own choices again.

-You deserve some BREATHING room.
 This free mindset guide shows you how simple it can be.

 Free guide to calm overwhelm and reset mindset in an article by Tess Rene Coaching